ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Evaluation

 \subsubsection{Results}

 Our evaluation shows that all nodes have a similar frequency from the first iteration to the last, regardless of \emph{MinSize} and \emph{chunkSize}, meaning that the frequency distribution of nodes converges fast for datasets like ours.
 As we shuffled the datasets, this result is expected for high values of \emph{chunkSize}.
-We then do not report on the variable \emph{Bad\_Statistics} further.

-We then look at how fast \emph{Hysteresis Sort} and \emph{RSort} stabilize in depth and relative position (\autoref{fig:stability} and \autoref{fig:stabilityCINodes}).
-We normalized the iteration ID from 0 to 1 to compare all evaluations with different \emph{chunkSize}.
-The distribution of the number of stabilized nodes and depths compared to the iteration ID is not normal.
+We then look at how fast \emph{Hysteresis Sort} and \emph{RSort} stabilize in depth and relative position (\autoref{fig_stability} and \autoref{fig_stabilityCINodes}).
+We normalized the iteration value to $[0, 1]$ to compare the evaluations with different \emph{chunkSize}.
+The distribution of the number of stabilized nodes and depths by iteration value is not normal.
 Thus, we cannot rely on parametric statistical tests.
-Following recommendations of~\cite{Dragicevic:2016:FSC, Amrhein:2019:SSS, Besancon:2019:CPDI}, we instead rely on estimation techniques with effect-size and confidence intervals (CIs).
+Following recommendations of~\cite{Dragicevic:2016_FSC, Amrhein:2019_SSS, Besancon:2019_CPDI}, we instead rely on estimation techniques with effect-size and confidence intervals (CIs).
 We bootstrap all the evaluation results per sorting strategy and per depth, resulting in $\textit{size}(\textit{MinSize}) \times \textit{size}(\textit{chunkSize})$ different values per bootstrap.
 Depth starts from 0, which corresponds to the children of the root, as the root is, in our case, an abstract object that we do not visualize in ParcoursVis.

-\autoref{fig:stability} shows that the prefix tree is stable after the progressive algorithm processed $80\%$ (at the right edge of the 95\% CI) of the dataset at the maximum tested $\textit{depth}=4$ using the \emph{Hysteresis Sort}, compared to approximately 90\% using \emph{RSort}.
-Our results (\autoref{fig:stabilityCINodes}) show strong evidence (statistically significant differences) that \emph{Hysteresis Sort} and \emph{RSort} start to diverge at \emph{depth=1}, with a large effect size for $\textit{depth} \in \{1,2\}$.
-Because deeper depths depend on shallower ones, the results of \emph{RSort} for $\textit{depth}=1$ strongly impact the results of deeper depths.
-This seems less the case for \emph{Hysteresis Sort} (\autoref{fig:stability}).
+\autoref{fig_stability} shows that the prefix tree is stable after the progressive algorithm processed $80\%$ (at the right edge of the 95\% CI) of the dataset at the maximum tested $\textit{depth}=4$ using the \emph{Hysteresis Sort}, compared to approximately 90\% using \emph{RSort}.
+Our results (\autoref{fig_stabilityCINodes}) show statistically significant differences that \emph{Hysteresis Sort} and \emph{RSort} start to diverge at \emph{depth=1}, with a large effect size for $\textit{depth} \in \{1,2\}$.
+Because deeper depths depend on shallower ones, the results of \emph{RSort} for $\textit{depth}=1$ strongly impact the deeper results.
+This seems less the case for \emph{Hysteresis Sort} (\autoref{fig_stability}).